 Archiving the original data

 The recording of the stories as well as the original transcriptions and the translations are preserved in order not to get lost in time.
-At the same time the data should be accessible for research purposes in a structured way.
+The data are be accessible for research purposes in a structured way.
 The original sound files , as well as the original transcriptions and the translations are stored at the facilities of a specialized institute.
-In the mean time, the corpus is completed with additional analytical data and annotations The corpus and nalytical data will be accessible on line for research and educational projects.
-The data are available from January 2015.
+In the mean time, the corpus is completed with additional analytical data and annotations The corpus and nalytical data will be accessible on line for research and educational projects after approval of the foundation.
+The data have been available from January 2015.

 Annotation of the data